What datatypes are supported?¶

-Variable-length byte and unicode strings are supported by h5py.
-However, generic (non-string) VLEN data cannot yet be processed.
+Starting with version 2.3, all supported types can be stored in variable-length arrays (previously only variable-length byte and unicode strings were supported) See Special Types for use details.
 Please note that since strings in HDF5 are encoded as ASCII or UTF-8, NUL bytes are not allowed in strings.

 HDF5 enumerated types are supported as.
 As NumPy has no native enum type, they are treated on the Python side as integers with a small amount of metadata attached to the dtype.

 Storage of generic objects (NumPy dtype “O”) is not implemented and not planned to be implemented, as the design goal for h5py is to expose the HDF5 feature set, not add to it.
 However, objects picked to the “plain-text” protocol (protocol 0) can be stored in HDF5 as strings.

 The short response is that h5py is NumPy-like, not database-like.
 Unlike the HDF5 packet-table interface (and PyTables), there is no concept of appending rows.
 Rather, you can expand the shape of the dataset to fit your needs.
 For example, if I have a series of time traces 1024 points long, I can create an extendable dataset to store them: